bentoml/heroku-deploy/README.md

     [0]%
     ```

-6. Delete deployment with BentoCTL
+6. Delete deployment with bentoctl
     ```bash
     $ bentoctl delete deployment_spec.yaml
     ```

-## Deploy to Heroku with opeartor scripts
+## Deploy to Heroku using scripts

 1. Download Heroku deployment and install the required packages
     ```bash